Birthstone information

 Traditionally September babies would have thought that blue sapphire was their birthstone, but sapphire is any colour of the corundum family other than red (unless they are treated but that’s a whole other book of info!).
 Red corundum are rubies although there is no definitive cut off point where pink sapphire becomes ruby or vice versa, this delineation is usually a historical or cultural definition.

-This means that as well as the blue sapphires they can also choose colourless sapphires which were once used to imitate diamonds or from the fancy sapphire colours of violet, green, yellow, orange, pink, purple and red (not rubies but treated sapphires…) as well as the amazing pinkish-orange padparadscha, parti-coloured sapphires which display combinations of different colours or even colour change sapphires, most often changing from blue in daylight to purple under incandescent light… then there are star sapphires which display asterism where white light is reflected from numerous tiny, oriented needle-like inclusions…
+This means that, as well as the blue sapphires, they can also choose colourless sapphires which were once used to imitate diamonds or from the fancy sapphire colours of violet, green, yellow, orange, pink, purple and red (not rubies but treated sapphires…) as well as the amazing pinkish-orange padparadscha, parti-coloured sapphires which display combinations of different colours or even colour change sapphires, most often changing from blue in daylight to purple under incandescent light… then there are star sapphires which display asterism where white light is reflected from numerous tiny, oriented needle-like inclusions…

 It makes you wonder why a September baby would choose a blue sapphire when they could choose any of this rainbow – what a decision!